VinterMute/MedART/README.md

 # MedART

 ### Conception
 My friend is studying medicine and she has put a lot of effort into creating medical drawings during her education.
 I didn't want all of her hard work to go to waste, so it inspired me to start this project.
 I selected the most interesting drawings, scanned them, and created a strange dataset.
-Then, I applied my computer science skills and tried to use a neural network to transform your drawings.
+Then, I applied my computer science skills and tried to use a neural network to transform your drawings.t.
-I have invested more than just labor and attention into this project.
 For me, it is a very complex process focused on creativity and extensive internal research.
-Something inside of me wants to create beautiful things.
-The network used in this project was fine-tuned on a part of you, so some of the drawings may resemble you in some way.
-The image interpolation function describes data taken from my heart's EEG.
+The network SD 1.5 used in this project was fine-tuned.
+The image interpolation function describes data taken from EEG.

 ![frame_1161_SR](https://user-images.githubusercontent.com/39826275/220872948-9ae268f0-fc75-4fb3-ada8-b04884edfe45.png)
 ### Details